ucsd-cse11-sp22/ucsd-cse11-sp22.github.io/syllabus.md

 solving with your classmates.
 Participation is not required at problem-solving sections, but it is highly encouraged.

-For the first two weeks, lectures will be remote (see Canvas for Zoom link).
-Starting in Week 3, lectures will move to in-person.

-**Remote sessions** will be led during the normally-scheduled lecture times on Zoom, led by the instructor.
-These sessions will be recorded and uploaded several hours after the lecture.
-You can find the recordings in the Canvas Media Gallery.

 **In-person sessions** will be led during the normally-scheduled lecture times in the normally-scheduled room, led by the instructor.
 These sessions will be recorded by podcasting but will not be available remotely while they are ongoing.